redpesk-devtools/afb-ui-devtools/docs/monitoring.md

 ## Testing a verb

 Click on a verb to show its testing form.
 On **General mode**, clicking on some samples or actions, if provided, will directly pre-fill the query input with parameters.
-It is possible to modify the query before clicking on test.
+It is possible to modify the query before clicking on send.
 Sending an empty query is possible, however queries have to be formatted in json with "".

 ## Monitoring